ad-si/awesome-video-production/README.md

 - [Babylon.js] - 3D engine for the web.
 - [Blender for Story Art] - Blender's tools for making animations.
+- [Friction] - Motion graphics app for vector and raster animations.
 - [Manim] - Python library for creating mathematical animations.
 - [Motion Canvas] - Create animated videos using the Canvas API.
 - [Reanimate] - Declarative animation library for SVG documents.